Common Problems Mercedes-Benz 2006-2013 W221

 12. Seats

-The front, optional dynamic multi-contour seats look simple, yet they are complex.
+The front, optional, dynamic multi-contour seats look simple yet complex.

 They contain numerous air bladders, valves, hoses for the air bladders, electronic control modules, Motors for seat adjusting fail for the seat ventilation, and seat heating pads.
 On top of that, there is also a separate external air pump for the bladders in the trunk.
 And what can go wrong?
 Well, mostly, the air bladders can leak somewhere.
 Then, occasionally, the electronic modules can be faulty, or they will only need a software update, and sometimes even the seat wiring can be damaged.